Supporting someone with macular disease?

 • adapting lighting in the home.

 People with a macular condition can become reliant on others to complete some everyday tasks for them.
-Everyone is different, and so is the level of help they will need or want.
+Everyone is different, and so is the level of help they want or need.

 It is important to respect individual abilities and allow someone to carry on with everyday tasks, even if they don’t do them to your standard.